GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ## Configure the React Project to use Genesys Cloud SDK

-Now we'll look at the steps needed to integrate the Genesys Cloud SDK into your own React app.
+Now we view the steps needed to integrate the Genesys Cloud SDK into your own React app.

 ### Creating a React Project